 Following Retainer Instructions Ensures Successful Treatment

-Dr. L. Douglas Knight and team would like to congratulate you on successfully completing your orthodontic treatment!
+Dr. Knight and the team would like to congratulate you on successfully completing your orthodontic treatment!
 Once your braces come off, it is imperative that you wear your retainer to preserve all of your hard-earned progress.
-At Knight Orthodontics in Louisville, KY and Radcliff, KY, we are here to help you maintain that beautiful smile, and we want to make certain you have all the resources you need.
+At Knight Orthodontics in Louisville, KY, and Radcliff, KY, we are here to help you maintain that beautiful smile, and we want to make certain you have all the resources you need.

 How to Properly Care for Your Retainer